Akmazad/rXTalkViz/README.md

 1. **Type-I cross-talks**: Via shared nodes (genes/proteins/molecules) - quantified with Jaccard-Index score.
 2. **Type-II cross-talks**: Via shared interactions (Protein-Protein interactions, or data-driven interactions) - quantified with Network proximity scores.

 Visualizations include network plots, Sankey diagrams, and heatmap plots.
-The quantification results are also saved as a spreadsheet (CSV file).
+The quantification results are also saved as a spreadsheet (CSV file), which can be an input for other bioinformatics pipeline.
+The plot objects (ggplot2) are also saved within the result directory so that the users can visualize them with their own preferred settings.
 This guide will walk you through the basic usage of the package, including data loading, cross-talk analysis, and result visualization.

 ## Installation
 ```r